EwenQuim/ewenquim.github.io/content/articles/9-dark-mode-pure-css.md

 }
 ```

-And that's it, enjoy!
+And that's it, enjoy! 😁

-## Appendix: the pretty button code
+## Appendix: a pretty switch

 Just copy-paste this.